lukegiuliani/homebots/README.md

 # TODO:

-* Sort out graph imports for grafana so that pihole works.
 * Add in hardcoded dns records for pihole so that http://{service}.{hostname} (grafana, pihole, traefik, prometheus) works.
 * Sort out SSL for the line above lol. (maybe service.host.domain.com?)